Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections

-The above results leads to principle idea of our adaptive test-time defense algorithm.
-The method retains and leverages only robust features of the pre-trained model at test time by effectively projecting the output of the pre-trained model to the eigenspace with higher robustness score.
+\textbf{Efficient version.} To improve the computation time, we restrict the search space of $\bm{M} = \tilde{\mathbf{U}}\tilde{\mathbf{U}}^T$ to the eigenvectors of $\Sigma$, then $\tilde{\mathbf{U}}$ is the matrix of union of $K$ eigenvectors for which the robustness score $s_c(\mathbf{u}_i) = \lambda_i (\bm{\beta}_c^\top \mathbf{u}_i)^2$ are the largest for every class $c$.
+This method retains and leverages only the robust features of the trained model at test-time efficiently by projecting the output of the trained model to the eigenspace with higher robustness score.
 One may naturally ask how much error is incurred by retaining only the robust features.
-Later, in Section \ref{sec:robust-info}, we discuss that the most robust features also contain most of the information, and hence, drop in performance due to the projection is low.
+Later, in Corollary \ref{cor:information}, we discuss that the most robust features also contain most of the information, and hence, drop in performance due to the projection is low.